wp-plugins/google-news/readme.txt

 you do not need to use one or the other.

 For widget use, simply use the widget as any other.
-For inline use, insert the string <!--google-news--> in your content and it will be replaced with the news.
+For inline use, insert the string &lt;!--google-news--&gt; in your content and it will be replaced with the news.

 Long version: